 Policy on appointment and remuneration of Directors and Key Managerial Personnel:

 The Nomination and Remuneration Committee has formulated the remuneration policy of your company which is attached as Annexure-IV to the Full Annual Report.

 Meetings of the Board:

-The Board of Directors of your Company met 6 times during the year details of which are given in the Corporate Governance Report forming part of the full Annual Report.
+The Board of Directors of your Company met five times during the year, details of which are given in the Corporate Governance Report forming part of the Full Annual Report.

 KEY MANAGERIAL PERSONNEL: